Chair, Urban Planning Faculty Executive Committee; Vice Chair, Department of Urban Planning; Associate Professor of Urban Planning

 Office Location:5284 Public Affairs

-Michael Manville is Assistant Professor of Urban Planning at the UCLA Luskin School of Public Affairs.
+Michael Manville is Associate Professor of Urban Planning at the UCLA Luskin School of Public Affairs.
 Both his research and teaching focus on the relationships between transportation and land use, and on local public finance.
 Much of his research concerns the tendency of local governments to hide the costs of driving in the property market, through land use restrictions intended to fight traffic congestion.
 These land use laws only sometimes reduce congestion, and can profoundly influence the supply and price of housing.

 Dr. Manville’s research has been published in journals of planning, economics, urban studies, and sociology.
 He has received research funding from University Transportation Centers, from the John Randolph Haynes Foundation, and the TransitCenter, among others.
 He has consulted for developers, environmental groups, local governments, and the United Nations.